learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 names means that we will need to transpose one of them first.
 It makes the most sense to transpose powers_df since that will result in records still representing a hero, rather than a power.
-This will work with the question at hand, which asks about heights, which are attributes of superheroes, not attributers of superpowers.
+This will work with the question at hand, which asks about heights, which are attributes of superheroes, not attributes of superpowers.

 powers_df has fewer columns than heroes_df has rows, but we can also see that powers_df contains names that are not present in heroes_df (namely '3-D Man').
-So, it seems like an inner joing is the right approach, so that we only keep records that are present in both datasets.
+So, it seems like an inner join is the right approach, so that we only keep records that are present in both datasets.
 """
 ```